Jennifer Boysko: Virginia Senate

 Following Jennifer Wexton's election to the U.S. House of Representatives in the 2018 elections, Boysko announced her candidacy for the special election to succeed her in the Virginia Senate.
 She won the Democratic Party's nomination on November 17, and won against former Republican Delegate Joe T. May in the election on January 8, 2019.

 Boysko was elected to a full term during the 2019 general election, defeating Leesburg Vice Mayor Suzanne Fox 65%-35%.

 Policy positions

 Animal welfare

 In 2018, as a member of the House of Delegates, Boysko sponsored legislation that would require companies to avoid using animals while testing cosmetics or household cleaners.

+Housing

+In 2026, Boysko introduced a rent stabilization bill to allow localities to prevent landlords from increasing annual rent by over 3%.

 Labor

 Boysko introduced a paid family leave proposal during the 2020 session of the Virginia State Senate.
 The bill would provide up to 12 weeks of paid time off for family or medical leave.
 The leave would be paid for by an insurance fund administered by the state and funded by a 0.5% payroll tax contribution by both workers and employers.
 Workers eligible for leave would receive 80% of their wages for up to 12 weeks.